Jucy Rentals heist: Police recover 69 stolen vehicles, more arrests

 • Daring garage heist: Four cars worth $300,000 including Porsche GT3 recovered by police

-A few vehicles were also been recovered after they were spotted by police and the drivers pulled over.
+A few vehicles were also recovered after they were spotted by police and the drivers pulled over.

 Other cars were seen on Facebook Marketplace.